 Figure 8.1: Funnel plot of adjusted 30-day mortality after curative surgery for OG cancer for patients diagnosed between April 2016 and March 2019 for NHS organisations in England and Wales.
-Note: Plot excludes adjusted mortality rate for one English provider - data under review.

 Figure 8.2: Funnel plot of adjusted 90-day mortality after curative surgery for OG cancer for patients diagnosed between April 2016 and March 2019 for NHS organisations in England and Wales.
-Note: Plot excludes adjusted mortality rate for one English provider - data under review.